Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ: The script uses the tr command with the set to be replaced and the set to replace it with given

+20-hiago: The script uses the tr command with the -d option to delete the given characters, in this case c and C from the input